How Does GPS Tracking Work?

 For example, GPS-enabled smartphones are typically accurate to within a 4.9 m (16 ft.) radius under open sky (VIEW SOURCE AT ION.ORG).
 However, their accuracy worsens near buildings, bridges, and trees.
 (From GPS.gov)

-Viewing the tracker on the map.
+Viewing the tracker on the map

 When the tracker is moving, position reports are received from the tracker usually every minute.
 On some tracker models this report frequency is customizable and can be changed to report more frequently.
 When the tracker is stationary the tracker will report less frequently, usually to conserve battery charge.

 On the map you will find icons that represent the tracker’s taken path.
 These icons are the position reports sent by the tracker.
-You will also find a line joins the icons for a comprehensive view.
+You will also find a line that joins the icons for a comprehensive view.

 The Tracking website and App Features